BillJr99/Ursinus-CS173/_pages/syllabus.md

       fstarttime: "TBD"
       fendtime: "TBD"
       froom: "TBD"
   flexible_submission_policy: "In the absence of <a href=\"#accommodations\">accommodations</a> arranged in advance with the instructor or college, all assignments are due at 10:59PM Eastern Time on the date(s) stated on the schedule.
 Assignments will be accepted without prior permission following this time with a points deduction of 4% per day if submitted before 10:59 PM Eastern Time on the day submitted.
-Each student will receive a total of 10 days for the semester with which to waive these grade reductions; for example, one assignment may be submitted 10 days late, or two assignments may be submitted 5 days late, with no grade reduction.
+Each student will receive a total of 10 &quot;slack days&quot; for the semester with which to waive these grade reductions; for example, one assignment may be submitted 10 days late, or two assignments may be submitted 5 days late, with no grade reduction.
 Sould an exemption to this policy be requested and granted, a 5% per day reduction will be applied.
 This policy does not apply to extra credit opportunities: extra credit will not be awarded for assignments submitted under the flexible submission policy.
-Late work cannot be accepted after the final class meeting, nor during final exams week, nor after the exam."
+Late work cannot be accepted after the final class meeting, nor during final exams week, nor after the exam.
+Students with accommodations will receive additional &quot;slack days&quot; as specified within the accommodations letter."
   late_penalty_per_period: 4
   late_penalty_period: "day"
   miscpolicies: